LPC-language/signal-server/README.md

     `signal-server/src/config/services`, and change the domain names in that file and in `signal-android/app/build.gradle`.
 Also change static IP numbers in `signal-android/app/static-ips.gradle`.
-9. Generate a self-signed certificate for `*.yourdomain.com`, store it as `signal-server/src/config/cert/server.{pem,key}` and add the certificate to `signal-android/app/src/main/res/raw/whisper.store` (password: "whisper") using an application like
+9. Generate a self-signed CA certificate for your server and add it to `signal-android/app/src/main/res/raw/whisper.store` (password: "whisper") using an application like
     [Keystore Explorer](https://keystore-explorer.org/).
+10. Generate a certificate for `*.yourdomain.com`, sign it with the aforementioned CA certificate key, and store it as `signal-server/src/config/cert/server.{pem,key}` where `server.pem` is the concatenation of the website certificate and the CA certificate.
-10. From https://console.firebase.google.com, create a Firebase project for `signal-server` using your activated Google Cloud account.
+11. From https://console.firebase.google.com, create a Firebase project for `signal-server` using your activated Google Cloud account.
 Add an Android app to the project.
 Download `google-services.json` for the app and update `signal-android/app/src/main/res/values/firebase_messaging.xml` accordingly (leave the "default_web_client_id" line as is).
-11. Go to "Project Settings/Service accounts", generate a new private key for the Firebase Admin SDK and save the downloaded JSON data as `signal-server/src/config/fcm-key/service-account.json`.
+12. Go to "Project Settings/Service accounts", generate a new private key for the Firebase Admin SDK and save the downloaded JSON data as `signal-server/src/config/fcm-key/service-account.json`.
 It should look like this: